Qazideh

-Qazi Deh is a village in Badakhshan Province in north-eastern Afghanistan.
-It lies on the left bank of the Panj River, 20 km from Ishkashim.
+Qazideh (Pashto: قاضي ده) is a village in the Wakhan District of Badakhshan Province in northeastern Afghanistan.
+It lies on the left bank of the Panj River, approximately 20 km from Ishkashim.
+The towns of Khandud and Qala-i-Panjah are located to the northeast.

-Qazi Deh is the trailhead for a 5-day round trip trek up a narrow side valley to the base camp for Noshaq.
+Qazideh is the trailhead for a 5-day round trip trek up a narrow side valley to the base camp for Noshaq.

-The village is inhabited by Wakhi people.
-The population of the village (2003) is 548.
+The village is inhabited mostly by the Wakhi people.
+The population of the village in 2003 was 548.